telugutechvidya/cloudkart-microservices/docs/Installation/01-frontend-setup.md

 You have successfully:
 - ✅ Installed and configured Nginx
-- ✅ Deployed CloudKart frontend
+- ✅ Deployed skillupworks frontend
 - ✅ Configured reverse proxy for backend APIs
 - ✅ Tested frontend in browser